Horticultural Therapy For Healing

 History Of Horticultural Therapy

 Using plants and gardening activities promotes physical, mental, and emotional well-being.
-Its rich history has evolved from ancient times to modern-day therapeutic practices, offering various health benefits through nature engagement.
+Its rich history has evolved from ancient times to modern therapeutic practices, offering various health benefits through engagement with nature.

 1. Ancient Origins